switchtrue/JIRAChangelogBuilder/README.md

 JIRAChangelogBuilder
 ====================

-Communicates with [Atlassians JIRA](https://www.atlassian.com/software/jira) and generates a change log for a given JIRA Project Version.
+Communicates with [Atlassians JIRA](https://www.atlassian.com/software/jira) and generates a changelog based on a customisable template file for a given JIRA query.

 Compilation
 -----------